kishorpd/ML_Agents_Examples/README.md

 ==============

-Add these to the manifest.json[Note ML Agents address needs to be your local address]:
+Add these to the "Packages -> manifest.json"[Note ML Agents address needs to be your local address]:

 {
   "dependencies": {